back

 Finance Plastic Surgery With a Bad Credit Loan

 Bad credit loans are another option to consider when you need to pay for plastic surgery.
 Make sure to look at the interest rates, loan terms, and payment period.
 Also, consider whether taking out a loan will cover the costs you need without causing unmanageable debt.
-Below are some quick cash loan options to look into if you have bad credit:
+Below are some quick cash loans and bad credit loans to look into if you have bad credit:

-• Medical Loans—A medical loan is essentially an unsecured personal loan used for medical expenses and elective cosmetic procedures.
+• Medical Loans and Medical Credit Cards — A medical loan is essentially an unsecured personal loan used for medical costs and elective cosmetic procedures.
 Unlike most medical credit cards or regular credit cards, medical loans are available for a wide variety of credit histories.
 Loan amounts range from a few hundred to hundreds of thousand dollars (dependent on income and ability to repay the loan).
+Keep in mind that you will pay interest on medical credit cards and loans when used for plastic surgery financing.
+However, some options may have a promotional period where you don’t pay interest (this promotional period is more common with a medical credit card).

-• Secured Personal Loans—Unlike an unsecured personal loan, secured personal loans involve an asset as collateral.
-Instead of focusing on your credit history for approval, they will look at your ability to repay a loan and your income.
+• Secured Personal Loans — Unlike an unsecured personal loan, secured options involve an asset as collateral.
+Instead of focusing on your credit history for approval, they will look at your income and your ability to repay a loan.

-• Installment Loans—Personal installment loans work similarly to a personal loan, except they come with fixed repayment terms.
+• Installment Loans — installment loans come with fixed repayment terms and a fixed interest rate.
 These can occur weekly, bi-weekly, or monthly.

-• A Home Equity Loan—A home equity loan is a secured type of loan that helps homeowners borrow from their home’s equity.
-This option for funding could
+• Home Equity Loans — A home equity loan is a secured type of loan that helps homeowners borrow from their home’s equity.

 Most of these loans are online, while others can be available at banks, credit unions, or other financial institutions.

 Also, before taking out a bad credit loan, consider improving your poor credit score.
-A good credit score can help you get credit approval with more lenders, increased loan amounts, better interest rates, and loan terms.
+A good credit score can help you get credit approval with more lenders, increase loan amounts, and get better interest rates and loan terms.

-Whether you need medically incurred plastic surgery or cosmetic surgery, assistance programs from the government and non-profit organizations may help.
+When you need surgery, assistance programs from the government and non-profit organizations may help with grants or scholarships.

 Non-profit organizations for specific procedures and causes may be able to help you pay for plastic surgery.
 Here are a few examples: